rjmateus/uyuni-salt-modules-example/README.md

-# SUMA salt modules and states for orgs and user
+# UYUNI salt modules and states for orgs and user

 This project has a set of salt modules and states to easily manage suse manager server organizations and suse_manager_server